LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 Because each datasource gets its own connection manager, you can tune each independently.
 If multiple datasources point to the same database (for example using different schemas to support multi-tenancy) be sure to configure the database `max_connections` accordingly.
 Also, remember to sum the maxPoolSize for all datasources across all IBM FHIR Server nodes in your deployment.
 The `numConnectionsPerThreadLocal` value should be set to `1`.
 This improves concurrency and reduces the amount of time it takes to acquire a connection, especially on systems with large core counts.

+When `numConnectionsPerThreadLocal=1`, be aware that connection-related errors will cause the client request to fail with a status 500 Server Error.
+In addition, this failure will not purge all bad connections and so clients may see multiple errors.
+This can occur when there is a database failover event, for example.
+When `numConnectionsPerThreadLocal=0` and `validationTimeout` is configured (see above), connections are validated each time before they are used.
+In this case, the chance of a client request failing due to a bad database connection is much lower.

+If clients need to be protected from this type of error in addition to achieving high concurrency, the recommendation is to set `numConnectionsPerThreadLocal=0` and scale out multiple instances of the IBM FHIR Server over a larger number of smaller nodes instead of a smaller number of larger nodes.
+This helps to reduce contention on the mutex locks protecting the application server connection pool.

 Each JTA datasource should be configured in its own `.xml` server configuration file and placed into `{fhir-server-home}/configDropins/overrides` where it will be picked up automatically by Liberty Profile on startup.

 ## 3.2.
 Transaction Timeout